 While we were down there, these guys in a huge monster truck drove past and gave us the peace sign.
 They then drove through the water, with the doors open, cheering the entire time.
 It was hilarious!
 And because I'm a dork, I waded in to my ankles to feel how fast it was moving.
 Even in the shallow parts, it was fast and ICE cold.
 And yes, I'm wearing my pajamas!

 We went out this morning for much-needed items (Starbucks and beer, duh), and I was surprised at how flooded everything still is.
 This is the entrance/exit ramp to I65, still very under water.

 This is a restaurant about ten minutes south of our house, on the Kankakee River.

-The area beyond the black wrought iron fence and below the hanging flower baskets is actually an outdoor dining area, but as you can see, it is all under water.
+The area beyond the black wrought iron gate is actually an outdoor dining area, but as you can see, it is all under water.
 The river itself is up to the very bottom of the bridge, and the water is creeping higher still because the bridge is jammed with debris--there was an entire tree stuck there!
 As the water drains into the river, I expect it'll get higher as the day goes on.
 We saw farmers out sandbagging along fields, but I imagine a lot of crops are ruined.
 I am thankful our sump pump was working overtime, so we did not have any water in our house.